Transcript from a meeting with James Eaton on 24 June, 2017

 James: Facebook yes! (everyone laughs) But that’s interesting, because it’s not the function itself.
 Facebook could equally be used as a function to present authenticity: “Here I really am, warts n’all!
-This is my real life.
-Not my artificially sculpted ‘perfect life’,” and so then be a powerful advocate for authenticity.
-But often it’s a case of – I remember reading this analogy somewhere – everyone presenting their ‘front room’ and hiding their ‘back room’.
-So we see their front room, and compare it to our back room and we think “oh s**t, I’ve got to do something here!”
+This is my real life; not my artificially sculpted ‘perfect life’,” and so then be a powerful advocate for authenticity.
+But often it’s a case of—I remember reading this analogy somewhere—everyone presenting their ‘front room’ and hiding their ‘back room’.
+So we see their front room, and compare it to our back room and we think, “Oh shit, I’ve got to do something here!”
 So we present our front room.
-Then they look at our front room and compare it to their back room and they think, “oh s**t, I’ve got to do something here!” (laughter in the room) And round and round we go.
+Then they look at our front room and compare it to their back room and they think, “Oh shit, I’ve got to do something here!” (laughter in the room) And round and round we go.

 Q: So there’s a day–to-day pressure to keep it up and that’s exhausting!

-And when you’re pretending, you know you’re pretending.
-So there’s always a sense of, “they might find out!
+And when you’re pretending, you know you’re pretending; so there’s always a fear that, “They might find out!
 What if they find out?!”
 When there’s authenticity, it’s powerful.
 Even if you get it wrong, you just hold your hand up and say, “I got it wrong”.
 Thank You.
 Take a bow.
 Next thing!
 You know?
 It doesn’t matter.
 There’s nothing to hide.

 Q: You come back and someone asks you to do the washing-up (laughs)

 James: Yes and not only that, “Right, you’ve been off having a laugh for a week, now it’s my turn for a break.
-Here’s the kids.
+Here are the kids.
 They’re dirty, they need a bath, dinner and bed.
 Thank you.” (everyone laughing)